 Skilled and experienced gardeners have often had to learn the hard way through a system of trial and error.

-In this article, we will share ten of the most common mistakes gardeners make.
+In this article, we will share ten of the most common mistakes gardeners make while shopping in garden centres.
 We hope this information will help you avoid some of the bumps in the road to successful gardening!

 Avoid These 10 Common Mistakes

 1. Focusing on a single aspect of a type of plant: People often make this mistake when purchasing garden plants in the springtime when they are in bloom.

 It is easy to have your attention diverted by beautiful flowers so that you neglect examining other aspects of a plant.
 Beautiful flowers are wonderful in season, but it’s wise to have garden plants that also look good during the remainder of the year.